How do I get the AI to generate a specific character across multiple scenes?

 First Frame: Upload an image to define exactly how the character looks at the start of the scene.

-Last Frame: Upload a second image to define their appearance or position at the end of the scene.
+Last Frame: Upload a second image to define their appearance or position at the end.
+The AI will perfectly "fill in the blanks" between them.

 Pro Tip:

-Consistency is easiest when you stick to the same AI Model for the whole project.
-Changing models can change the "art style" of your character, even if you use the exact same prompt!
+Consistency is easiest when you stick to the same AI Model for the entire project.
+Changing models mid-way will change the overall "art style" of your character, even if your text prompt is exactly the same!

 Was this article helpful?